Experian Business Information

 Sometimes, clients would like to know more about the customers they already have and ask us to provide more information on their customers to enable them to target the messages they wish to send more effectively and use the most appropriate method of communicating to them.

 Experian BI provide data that allow our clients to trace businesses who’ve moved and are no longer responding to communications from our clients using the information they currently hold about them.
-Experian may have a more recent address or telephone number for that business that can then be used.
+Experian may have more recent contact details such an address, telephone number or email address for that business that can then be used.
 This can be to reunite businesses with money they are owed or to help our clients to recover money that is owed to them.

 Statistical analysis, analytics and profiling – helping our clients with their strategic decision making